 In order to exercise public health controls, governments in 2020 have wielded unprecedented power.
 In many countries, that new authority has induced a crisis of political legitimacy.
 Despite the pandemic, protests around the world have re-energised city centres that had emptied of shoppers and tourists.
 Pro-democracy crowds have swarmed beneath the red and white flag in Belarus.
-Far-right German demonstrators tried to storm the parliament building in America continues to convulse as Black Lives Matter protests inflame an already toxic election campaign.
+Far-right German demonstrators tried to storm the parliament building in Berlin.
+America continues to convulse as Black Lives Matter protests inflame an already toxic election campaign.

 Crowds have chafed against different manifestations of power – election fixing, lockdown restrictions, police brutality.